 No matter where you are, where you go, or more appropriately, whom you end up playing golf with, it seems there’s always someone nearby who I like to call “the resident E.O.E.
 (Expert on Everything).”
 You know the type.
 It’s the fellow who knows how to help you increase your net worth and can explain how to install new copper pipes in your house without having to cut drywall.
 This same guy also watches a lot of golf on TV, and because he hears one or two commentators analyzing someone’s swing, he assumes their advice is well suited for you, too.

-No matter how hard you work at achieving a technically sound golf swing, once in a while you’ll encounter a small flaw that causes your shots to run amuck.
+No Layoffs!No matter how hard you work at achieving a technically sound golf swing, once in a while you’ll encounter a small flaw that causes your shots to run amuck.
 One of the most overlooked and easy-to-fix mistakes golfers make involves the position of the hands at the top of the backswing.
 For all intents and purposes, you can have a perfect weight shift, a great arm extension, a powerful coil, and the perfect head and spine position, but if you don’t have your hands holding the clubshaft properly at the top of the swing—well, the downswing may as well be doomed from the start.

 Give Your Slice The ElbowOver the years, there has been an ongoing debate regarding the proper position of the right elbow at the top of the backswing.
 Some players like John Daly swing with their elbow flying out, while others like Sergio Garcia keep it in, proving that it’s possible to hit great shots with either method.
 However, my biomechanical studies with PGA Tour pros using the K-Vest, developed by Bentley Kinetics, indicate that the flying right-elbow position favors a fade ballflight while a tucked right elbow promotes a draw.